CodnanBaig/green-paradise/README.md

 ## Introduction

 This is an ecom store that sells Planting products exclusively.
 We are doing this as a group project given to us by Masai School to hone our Front-End skills.
+The entire website is fully responsive accross all the screens.
+This was made easy by using Bootstrap.

 ## Tech Stack